nichtsam/syke/docs/psyche-analysis/README.md

 # Psyche Analysis

-This folder contains documents that define the structure and logic of Psyche's psychological tracking and analysis system.
+This folder contains documents that define the structure and logic of Psyche's psychological journaling and analysis system.

 ## Contents